Bullets and Numbering

 As the human attention span has grown shorter under the stresses of modern life, lists of one sort or another have come to dominate our texts.
 Abraham Lincoln could spend several days delivering a single perfect paragraph to an informed audience; we must convey the same information in an executive summary that takes no more than nanoseconds to parse.
 InDesign aids and abets this diminution of the human intellect by providing the Bullets and Numbering feature, which provides:

-The simplest way to apply bullets to a selection of paragraphs is to click the Bulleted List button in the Paragraph view of the Control panel (or choose Apply Bullets from the Bulleted & Numbered Lists submenu of the Type menu).
-Follow the steps below, and you can control the formatting, and position of the bullets (see Figure 4-54):
+The simplest way to apply bullets to a selection of paragraphs is to click the Bulleted List button in the Paragraph view of the Control panel (or choose Apply Bullets from the Bulleted & Numbered Lists submenu, under the Type menu).
+However, you can control the type, formatting, and position of your bullets when you follow these steps (see Figure 4-55):

 - Select a range of text.